Rezang La: Rezang La War Memorial

-You rarely come across such example in the annals of world military history when braving such heavy odds, the men fought till the last bullet and the last man.
+You rarely come across such an example in the annals of world military history when braving such heavy odds, the men fought till the last bullet and the last man.
 Certainly, the Battle of Rezang La is such a shining example.

 Rezang La War Memorial at Rewari

 General K S Thimayya wished for a memorial to be built in Haryana in the memory of soldiers who were mostly from this area.
 He felt generations to come would seek inspiration from the immense courage and valour of their forefathers.
 Consequently, another Rezang La war memorial was constructed by Rezangla Shaurya Samiti inside Rezang La Park near Dharuhera Chowk in Rewari city.
 Annual memorial function is held by the Samiti in collaboration with district administration, the Kumaon Regiment and family members of those who died at Rezang La also participate.

-In every special and cultural events in Delhi-NCR and Rewari the two "bravest soldiers", Capt.
-Ram Chander Singh and Hav Nihal Singh, Sena Medal, will be chief guests as they tell the story of rajangla On 24 February 2023, they were the chief guests on Rao Bal Kishan Shaurya Diwas.
+In every special and cultural event in Delhi-NCR and Rewari, the two "bravest soldiers", Capt.
+Ram Chander Singh and Hav Nihal Singh, Sena Medal, will be the chief guests as they tell the story of Rajangla.
+On 24 February 2023, they were the chief guests on Rao Bal Kishan Shaurya Diwas.
 They also unveiled the portrait of "Rao Bal Kishan".

 Transport

 National Highway 3 is the closest NH for this location.
 One can reach to via Loma Bridge/Loma ITBP Check Post and Mahe Bridge.
-Both built over Indus river.
+Both were built over the Indus River.
 Distance is 170 km.
 It meets to Miru, where proposed Bhanupli–Leh line will connect.